MicrosoftDocs/customer-insights/ci-docs/consent-management/predictions-consent-data.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-You can build out-of-box prediction models in audience insights to predict customer churn or customer lifetime value.
+You can build out-of-box prediction models in Customer Insights to predict customer churn or customer lifetime value.
 Use consent data from the [consent management capability](overview.md) to increase the accuracy of these predictions.

 The steps below detail how to use consent data in out-of-box models, with the focus on the transactional churn model.
 However, you can apply these same steps to the subscription churn and customer lifetime value models.